Kabocha Squash Dippers (A Cozy, Hearty Vegan Appetizer)

 Make-Ahead Tips

-This is really more of a concept than a specific recipe.
-See the ideas above for how to flavor your squash and pair it with different dips!
-But here's the rough outline of what you'll need:
+These kabocha squash dippers are more of a concept than a specific recipe.
+See the ideas above for how to flavor the squash and pair it with different dips.
+Here's the rough outline of what you'll need:

 • Kabocha squash(es).
-Or use red kuri squash, which is really similar.
+You can also use red kuri squash, which is very similar.
+I don't suggest other squash varieties since they won't hold their shape as well.

 • Salt and pepper

 • Spices.
 See ideas above; this is a great opportunity for flavoring the squash.
-You'll add the spices (e.g. chili powder, cumin) for the last 5-10 minutes of roasting to make sure the spices don't burn.
+You'll add the spices (e.g. chili powder, cumin) for the last 10 minutes of roasting to make sure the they don't burn.

 Closing Thoughts

-How will YOU enjoy these Kabocha Squash Dippers?
-Perhaps for a gameday get-together?
+How will you enjoy this vegan squash appetizer?
+Perhaps for a gameday gathering or a party?
 For a Thanksgiving appetizer?
 Maybe for a Friday date night on a chilly winter evening?
-I'm already excited for my next opportunity to make these!
+I'm already excited for my next opportunity to make these, and I hope you are too!

 Share It!